Cap-go/capacitor-updater/api.md

 ---
+title: "Methods"
-description: All available method of the plugin
+description: "All available method of the plugin"
+sidebar:
+  order: 2
 ---

 See the Github [Readme](https://github.com/Cap-go/capacitor-updater) for more information.